 There are multiple other models of accountability that school counselors frequently use.
-These models include Gold Star and RAMP are very popular amongst school counselors.
-RAMP is a program based on the ASCA National Model given to individual schools that meet the expectations of a comprehensive school counseling program.
-RAMP helps school counselors evaluate their program and improvement (ASCA, 2012).
-The goal of RAMP is for school counselors to show how (ASCA, 2008).
-Since RAMP is identified by the ASCA National Model as a strong method of program evaluation, school counselors can use to the success of their overall program.
-However, I would not necessarily use RAMP when identifying the success of individual programs within my school counseling curriculum.
+These models include Gold Star and RAMP, which are very popular amongst school counselors.
+RAMP is a program, based on the ASCA National Model, given to individual schools that meet the expectations of a comprehensive school counseling program.
+RAMP helps school counselors evaluate their program and identify areas in need of improvement (ASCA, 2012).
+The goal of RAMP is for school counselors to show how the actions of school counselors affect students (ASCA, 2008).
+Since RAMP is identified by the ASCA National Model as a strong method of program evaluation, school counselors can use the evaluation model to evaluate the success of their overall program.
+However, I would not necessarily use RAMP when identifying the success of individual programs within my school counseling curriculum because I think it is important to focus on the standards used within the state one practices in.

-To determine if schools are eligible to be qualified as a RAMP school, a school must an application that shows the overall components of their school counseling program.
-Programs must their vision statement, mission statement, school counseling program goals, ASCA Student Standards (competencies and indicators), annual agreement, advisory council, calendars, school counseling core curriculum action plan and lesson plans, school counseling core curriculum results report, small-group responsive services, closing-the-gap results report, and the program evaluation reflection.
+To determine if schools are eligible to be qualified as a RAMP school, a school must submit an application that shows the overall components of their school counseling program.
+Programs must provide their vision statement, mission statement, school counseling program goals, ASCA Student Standards (competencies and indicators), annual agreement, advisory council, calendars, school counseling core curriculum action plan and lesson plans, school counseling core curriculum results report, small-group responsive services, closing-the-gap results report, and the program evaluation reflection.
 If an individual school scores high enough on each of these components, the school will be considered to be a RAMP school.
-School counselors who follow the ASCA National Model to be a RAMP school (ASCA, 2008).
+School counselors who follow the ASCA National Model strive to be a RAMP school (ASCA, 2008).

 Gold Star is recognized by the Indiana School Counselor Association and created by the American Student Achievement Institute.
 The goal of the Gold Star School Counseling Initiative is to answer three questions: what do students gain from Indiana school counseling programs, what are the components of a sound school counseling program, and what skills and knowledge do school counselors possess?
-There are nine program standards school counseling programs need to adhere to be a Gold Star school in Indiana.
+There are nine program standards to which school counseling programs need to adhere in order to be a Gold Star school in Indiana.
 These standards include program foundation, data-based accountability, student guidance, student counseling, student advocacy, program management, professionalism, professional resources, and a school counseling improvement plan (ASAI, 2013).
 These standards also include specific student standards that match the standards for the Department of Education.
 Following the Gold Star standards would mean the program fits the Indiana School Counselor Association standards, but not necessarily the ASCA standards.
-As a future school counselor, the RAMP standards for schools seem more and more focused on equity for all students.
+As a future school counselor, the RAMP standards for schools seem more data-driven and more focused on achieving equity for all students.